rafa-acioly/urlshor/README.md

 ### Http port

-By default the port `5000` is used if the environment variable `PORT` is not defined.
+By default the [port `5000` is used](https://github.com/rafa-acioly/urlshor/blob/master/urlshor.go#L25), feel free to changed it, but don't forget to [change on docker compose file](https://github.com/rafa-acioly/urlshor/blob/master/docker-compose.yml#L11) as well.

 ### Routes
 - GET `/` - show the main html page with a form